 In a speech to the Republican National Congress, she backed her father to support women's rights: "As a mother myself, of three young children, I know how hard it is to work while raising a family.
 And I also know that I'm far more fortunate than most.
 American families need relief.
 Policies that allow women with children to thrive should not be novelties, they should be the norm."

-Ivanka's husband is the son of a prominent New York property developer and has been the owner of the weekly Observer paper in New York for 10 years.
+Mr Trump's son-in-law is the son of a prominent New York property developer and was the owner of the weekly Observer paper in New York for 10 years.

-The quietly spoken 35-year-old has become one of Mr Trump's closest advisers.
-He exerted a powerful influence over the Trump campaign - including digital strategy and top-level hires - and looks set to carry that clout into the White House.
+The quietly-spoken Mr Kushner has become one of Mr Trump's closest advisers.
+He exerted a powerful influence over the Trump campaign - including digital strategy and top-level hires - and has carried that clout into the White House.

 Usually camera-shy and happy to operate behind the scenes, Mr Kushner is a vastly wealthy property developer and publisher.
 He owns 666 Fifth Avenue, a skyscraper a few blocks down from Trump Tower, and in 2006, at just 25, he bought the once-venerable New York Observer newspaper.